-&lt;sup>1In FY2022, Mr Peter Watson was requested by the Board to provide additional oversight to the Langer Heinrich Mine Restart Project, on an armslength and commercial basis.
-The Board confirmed that Mr Watson remained an independent director notwithstanding the extra services which were approved by the Board effective 1 April 2022.
-These services are unique, needed, limited in nature and the Board consider they are in the best interests of shareholders.
+Mr Watson was requested by the Board to provide additional oversight to the Langer Heinrich Mine Restart Project and a variation to amend his directors' fees, on an armslength and commercial basis, was approved by the Board effective 1 April 2022.
+The Board considered that these services were unique, needed, limited in nature and the Board considered that they were in the best interests of shareholders.
+Mr Watson's duties as Chair of the Langer Heinrich Restart Steering Committee ended in June 2024 with Committee responsibilities being finalised.